-Ease of access to social media is also used by companies to check candidate’s credibility before bringing them to the team.
-By looking through your Linkedin profile and observing your postings in the other social media accounts, this will help them decide whether you really deserve the employment or not.
-No wonder, social media screening is increasingly becoming one of the considerations in a recruitment process.
-When you deliver the right image and impression, this will help you stand apart from other candidates.
-That being said, personal branding through your social media is crucial for your career.
+Ease of access to social media is also used by companies to check a candidate’s credibility before bringing them to the team.
+Looking through your LinkedIn profile and observing your posts on other social media accounts, will help recruiters decide whether you really deserve the employment or not.
+No wonder, social media screening is increasingly becoming one of the considerations in the recruitment process.

-Therefore, if you want to appeal your followers while drawing potential boss’ attention, you have to balance your social media content.
-For example, you can use 10 percent of your profile to advertise self-promotional content or product you love, 25 percent to share about your thoughts or what you feel is important, 40 percent to engage in conversations on issues that matter or interacting with your colleagues and friends, and 25 percent to share meaningful postings, websites, and similar stuffs that are relevant to your audience.
+If you want to appeal to your followers while drawing potential boss’ attention, you have to balance your social media content.
+For example, you can use 10 percent of your profile to advertise self-promotional content or product you love, 25 percent to share about your thoughts or what you feel is important, 40 percent to engage in conversations on issues that matter or interacting with your colleagues and friends, and 25 percent to share meaningful postings, websites, and similar stuff that are relevant to your audience.

-In the end, the key to building a solid personal branding through social media is to show the authenticity of yourself by only posting contents that represent your true call and personality.
-For example, if you are an aspiring writer, you can craft an interesting quote that shows your passion in writing on your LinkedIn status.
-Finally, a good reputation reflected on your social media profiles will be an advantages for your career.
+In the end, the key to building solid personal branding through social media is to show your authenticity by only posting content that represents your true call and personality.
+For example, if you are an aspiring writer, you can craft an interesting quote that shows your passion for writing on your LinkedIn status.
+Be consistent and eventually, a good reputation reflected on your social media profiles will be an advantage for your career.

 Read Also: 4 Mistakes to Avoid When Nurturing Millennials at the Workplace